 Indian Trails Sports Complex Parking Addition

-The City of Palm Coast is upgrading one of its most popular facilities, the Indian Trails Sports Complex, to include additional parking.
-This adds to the safety improvements made in 2025.
+The City of Palm Coast is upgrading one of its most popular facilities, the Indian Trails Sports Complex, to include an additional 133 public parking spaces.
+This adds to the safety improvements made in 2025 to mitigate traffic flow through the complex to one direction.

 Image Description